-Risk nent of Cu idual Risk Planned Risk Control Measures Assessm ent of Pre Risk dictive Risk Owner Timescale for Completion / Review Frequency Evidence held of Regular Review Ref.
-Risk Description Existing Risk Control Measures Likelihood Impact Total Likelihood Impact Total L I LxI L I LxI Overall national and local economic impact in relation to: • RPI, cost of goods, services, supplies • Overall employment • Cost of borrowing • Availability of goods on import and cost if available • General value of our currency Certification Hub The £92,600 funding that has already been received from Scottish Government was part of a £1.2m bid which Protective Services applied for.
+Risk nent of Cu Planned Risk Control Measures Assessm ent of Pre Risk dictive Risk Owner Timescale for Completion / Review Frequency Evidence held of Regular Review Ref.
+Risk Description Existing Risk Control Measures Likelihood Impact Total Likelihood Impact Total L I LxI L I LxI - Overall national and local economic impact in relation to: RPI, cost of goods, services, supplies Overall employment Cost of borrowing Availability of goods on import and cost if availabile General value of our currency Certification Hub The £92,600 funding that has already been received from Scottish Government was part of a £1.2m bid which Protective Services applied for.
 This bid was mainly in relation to staffing costs for this 5 year bid.
 Depending upon local demand for the provision of Export Health Certificates in this facility, and also whether Scottish Government may wish to use this facility as a Border Control Post (both imports and exports of food/feed), this facility may have to be enlarged depending upon available finance.
 If the facility does become a BCP, there are risks as the Authority may then become a Port Health Authority and will have to examine food/feed coming into the country, from both EC and other third countries.
 Given that the current pandemic has resulted in the stockpiling of food, a Day One No Deal Brexit may have similar consequences for the availability of Food and other similar items within the Country.
-As people may then be unvilling to donate food to the local Food Banks, this may have consequences for various vulnerable groups within our County.
-Presented paper to CMT : EU Settlement Scheme overview and recommended actions and provided all communication materials Create and issued LM pack, providing overview and copy of letter for information with Home Office posters for display Provided overview of EU Settlement scheme and project plan to JCC Included relevant information in Inform articles 1:1 meetings with Health & Social care staff to advise that there is a pilot available and NHS staff are being encouraged to join.
-A Lothian & Borders Local Resilience Forum was in place, including the ELC EP, Risk & Resilience Manager, engaging and liaising with partner agencies through the East Regional Resilience Partnership (RRP) and Lothian & Borders Local Resilience Partnership (RRP) and Lothian & Borders Local Resilience Partnership processes are in place and understood, should such processes are in place and understood, should such processes be invoked.
+As people may then be unwilling to donate food to the local Food Banks, this may have consequences for various vulnerable groups within our County.
+Presented paper to CMT: EU Settlement Scheme overview and recommended actions Joint Trade Union engaged, advised of actions and provided all communication materials Create and issued LM pack, providing overview and copy of letter for information with Home Office posters for display Provided overview of EU Settlement scheme and project plan to JCC Included relevant information in Inform articles 1:1 meetings with Health &amp; Social care staff to advise that there is a pilot available and NHS staff are being encouraged to join.
+A Lothian &amp; Borders Local Resilience Forum was in place, including the ELC EP, Risk &amp; Resilience Manager, engaging and liaising with partner agencies through the East Regional Resilience Partnership (LRP) and Lothian &amp; Borders Local Resilience Partnership (LRP).
+This ensures partnership working processes are in place and understood, should such processes are in place and understood, should such processes be invoked.
 Environmental Health and Trading Standards have engaged with the business community to ensure preparedness for EU-Exit in terms of imports and exports.
-Economic Development has signposted all businesses to the Scottish Enterprise website (prepareforbrexit.scot) and continues to liaise with businesses as to their concerns and issues.
+Economic Development has signposted all businesses as to their concerns and issues.
 Ongoing intelligence gathering through other local authorities and national agencies.
-Through the Brexit Working Group, the Council has engaged in business continuity collaboration arrangements.
-Through the Brexit Working Group, the Council has engaged in business continuity collaboration arrangements.
-Through the Brexit Working Group, the Council has engaged in business continuity collaboration arrangements.
-Through the Brexit Working Group, the Council has engaged in business continuity collaboration arrangements.
-Through the Brexit Working Group, the Council has operated a horizon-scanning and assessment system 5
+Through the Brexit Working Group, the Council has engaged in internal and external communications, multi-agency decision-making and response arrangements.
+Through the Brexit Working Group, the Council has engaged in business continuity collaboration arrangements with local partners and neighbouring Local Authorities: via LRP/RRP.
+The Council has assessed internal essential services business continuity arrangements.
+Through the Brexit Working Group, the Council has operated a horizon-scanning and assessment system to identify, assess and respond to emerging risks.
+EU Settlement Scheme -